floooh/floooh.github.io/_posts/2017-06-09-webassembly-demystified.md

 emscripten (even before asm.js) was that it moved this 'linear memory model' into the Javascript environment by putting the C heap into a single Javascript TypedArray.
-This way the memory layout defined by the original C/C++ source code is preserved exactly as in native code, and the advantages of arranging data in a cache-friendly way carry over.
+This way the memory layout defined by the original C/C++ source code is preserved, and the advantages of arranging data in a cache-friendly way carry over.

-That's all FAQ-worthy question I can think of for now.
+That's about all the FAQ-worthy questions I can think of for now.
 Until next time :)